Motor

 In Jordi's original YouTube video, he stated that the motor is 15 cm (6 inches) in diameter and weighs only 4 kg (9 pounds).
 It makes 15 hp (11 kW) at 10,000 rpm.
 Impressive!

-It looks like a QSMotor design, but I could be wrong.
-It uses a novel position encoder.
+It looks like a QSMotor design, but I could well be wrong.
+It uses a U-V-W position encoder.

 A parts diagram shows the motor having a pinion gear with 25 teeth.

-The motor uses ceramic bearings which require a break-in period, during which time more acoustic noise will be noticeable.
+The motor uses ceramic balls in its bearings which require a break-in period, during which time more acoustic noise will be noticeable.

 Motor Position Encoder